AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 * Protect data resources
 * Authenticate users using a local account store or through an external identity provider
 * Provide session management and single sign-on
-* Manage and authenticate client applications
+* Authenticate client applications
 * Issue identity and access tokens to client applications and users
 * Validate access tokens

 ### User

 A user is an individual identity that represents a person using OCS.
 When users log in to OCS, they authenticate through an identity provider such as Google or Azure Active Directory.
 The identity provider authenticates the user against credentials stored in its database.
-After successful authentication, the identity provider passes a token back to OCS granting the user access for a specific time period.
+After successful authentication, the identity provider passes a token back to OCS containing the verified identity of the user.
+This identity information is used by OCS to grant access for a specific time period.

 ### Clients

-Clients are applications and PI Adapters that act on behalf of users and have programmatic access by using OCS APIs.
+Clients are applications that act on behalf of users and have programmatic access by using OCS APIs.
 OCS supports the following client types:

 * **Authorization code clients** – Used by web-based, mobile, and desktop applications, this client type requires user interaction.
 Users authenticate with an identity provider.
 Authorization code clients support silent refresh, which allows the user to automatically receive a new access token, providing for uninterrupted access to the application.
 * **Client credential clients** – Used for server-to-server communication without the presence or intervention of a user.
 Examples include PI Adapters or the Edge Data Store sending data to OCS.
 This type of client is issued a client ID and secret.
 After authentication, the client is granted an access token with a defined lifetime.